 Learning Activities

 Faculty are often searching for practical strategies to make their teaching engaging and impactful.
 The following information outlines some common teaching goals, along with the active learning techniques often used to reach those outcomes.
-Here are three examples of common learning activities.
+Below are three examples of common learning activities.
+We also have a downloadable resource of additional learning activities with information on how to adapt and facilitate these types of activities to your course.

 In this activity, students write a paragraph or two responding to a prompt that captures their current understanding of classwork at this point.